 Manel Estiarte was the youngest of four children, all of whom were drawn to the pool as their field of play, be it in water polo or in professional swimming.
 His life was blighted by the tragedy of witnessing, first-hand, the suicide of his elder sister who competed in the 1976 Olympic Games.

 “He helped me look at my own sport from a different perspective.
 Sometimes when I was about to make a decision concerning one of my best players, he would tell me ‘don’t, leave him’.
 And this made me realize that some players, like in life, needed to be treated differently.
 That has helped me a lot, greatly,” said Guardiola of Estiarte.

 Interviews with Estiarte in his tenure at Barca gave off the scent of a man who is almost methodical and business-like in character, and provide interesting background into how the 'machine' maintained their exceptional winning mentality.

-And this win-at-all-costs mentality, this incessant drive to succeed that Guardiola embodies so fully, was none the more so evident in Estiarte as was the case after Barca won the league title in 2010/2011, much to the castigation of the Real Madrid driven Spanish footballing press.
+This win-at-all costs mentality, this incessant drive to succeed that Guardiola embodies so fully, was never more evident in Estiarte than when Barca won the league title in 2010/2011, much to the castigation of the Real Madrid driven Spanish footballing press.

-In a direct retort to the then Madrid manager Jose Mourinho's infamous "why" press conference charades after Barca sealed a 2-0 win at the Bernabeu in the semi-final of the Champions League (after Pepe was sent off), Estiarte gave his assertion into his team's title win...
+In a direct retort to the then Madrid manager Jose Mourinho's infamous "why?" press conference charade after Barca sealed a 2-0 win at the Bernabeu in the semi-final of the UEFA Champions League (following Pepe’s sending off), Estiarte asked:

-As the old saying goes, to be successful you have to surround yourself with successful people, and with Manel Estiarte at his side, Pep Guardiola is no exception to the rule.
+As the old saying goes, to be successful you have to surround yourself with successful people.
+With Manel Estiarte at his side, Pep Guardiola is no exception to the rule.